 11) Use open source software

-You can save substantial amount of money if you start using open source softwares.
+You can save a substantial amount of money if you start using open source software.
 When ordering new Laptops for the team, you can go for the ones without Windows OS.
 Those are cheaper and can run open source OS such as Ubuntu.
-Similarly, you can get open source office suit instead of Microsoft Office and save on licensing costs.
+Similarly, you can get open source office suite instead of Microsoft Office and save on licensing costs.

 If you are one of those businesses that still using landlines, its time to think again.
 There was a time when landline phone was a necessity but it’s no longer the case.
 Mobile phones are cheaper and offer much flexibility.

 You can use cloud telephony system to route calls between mobile numbers.